 Natural Remedies for Osteoarthritis

 Since osteoarthritis cannot be cured, only managed, you’ll want to make lifestyle changes to improve your condition.
 Adopting ananti-inflammatory diet andlow impact exercise program is a key first step.
 Afterphysical activity, be sure to apply ice.
-You can also use natural inflammation fighting supplements like curcumin and black seed oil, both powerful inflammation fighters, or asupplement that combines both.
+You can also use natural supplements like curcumin and black seed oil, both powerful ingredients that promote normal inflammation responses, or asupplement that combines both.

 Unlike osteoarthritis, in which normal wear-and-tear is the cause, rheumatoid arthritis occurs when the body’s immune system begins attacking its own joints.
 This auto-immune disease breaks down the soft tissue inside of the joints, resulting in inflammation, swelling, and pain.
 The most commonly reported areas impacted by rheumatoid arthritis are the knees, ankles, elbows, and wrists.
 Worse still, when one side of the body has rheumatoid arthritis, the other side usually has it as well.